HMAS Adelaide (III)

-Purpose build water craft will enable transport of troops and equipment from the LHD’s to shore, including where there are no fixed port facilities.
+Purpose build water craft will enable transport of troops and equipment to shore, including where there are no fixed port facilities.

-The ships will be equipped with modern Command and Control and combat systems including air and surface radar, advanced communications capability and surveillance systems.
+The ships are equipped with modern Command and Control and combat systems including air and surface radar, advanced communications capability and surveillance systems.

-The ships will also be fitted with defensive systems and weaponry including an anti-torpedo towed system and gunnery.
+The ships are fitted with defensive systems and weaponry including an anti-torpedo towed system and gunnery.